High Country Halfbreed saddles

 Bar lengths: This equates to the contact length on the horse

-The tree is around 4kgs in weight, the remaining weight is in the thick, quality leather and the brass hardware.
-The weight has been minimised whereever possible.
+In our saddles, the very strong tree is around 4kgs in weight, the remaining weight is in the thick, quality leather and the brass hardware.
+The weight has been minimised where ever possible.

 Some customers have requested a lighter saddle but the only way this can be achieved is to go to a lighter tree or to use thinner leather or synthetic materials.
 The leather on these saddles is thick, top quality hide and will last for many years.
 We are not willing to compromise on the tree or leather in order to save a few pounds in weight.
 It is far more important to ensure that the saddle fits well throughout the underside of the horse's back to distribute the rider's weight over as big an area as possible.
 This ensures minimum weight on any point of a horse's back.